-Police intercept N15m fake drugs in Zaria
+Police Intercept N15m Fake Drugs In Zaria

-The Kaduna State Police Command on Tuesday confirmed the interception of fake drugs worth over N15 million in Zaria.
+The Kaduna State Police Command, yesterday, confirmed the interception of fake drugs worth over N15 million in Zaria.

 The command’s spokesperson, ASP Muktar Aliyu, made the disclosure to the News Agency of Nigeria (NAN) in a telephone interview.